edjeong99/noteFrontEnd/README.md

 This is a note taking app.
 It is a personal project to improve my front-end development skills.
-I also coded Backend part using postgreSQL.

 It's built using React and Redux.
 Firebase auth is another main tech I used.

+It is connected to my Backend part built with NodeJS and postgreSQL.

 ### to test site